CumpsD/chainflip-docker/README.md

 The following ports should be opened on your firewall:

-* 9615 TCP, used by Prometheus
+* 3000 TCP, used by Grafana
 * 30303 TCP & UDP, used by Geth
 * 30333 TCP & UDP, used by Chainflip Node